 Aerospace opportunities in Germany are sky-high since aircraft production is on the upswing.
 Germany is also a rapidly expanding market in the Business Process Outsourcing/Shared Service Center industry.
-The “Silicon Saxony” region has excelled as one of the top five semiconductor clusters worldwide, and the electronics industry stands in first place for European semiconductor and display market size.
+The “Silicon Saxony” region has excelled as one of the top five semiconductor clusters worldwide, and the electronics industry stands in first place for European semiconductor and displays market size.

 Thirty-seven of the world’s Fortune 500 companies have headquarters in Germany.
-In addition, around one thousand of Germany’s small and medium sized companies are tagged “hidden champions,” and are international market leaders in their respective industries.
+In addition, around one thousand of Germany’s small and medium-sized companies are tagged “hidden champions,” and are international market leaders in their respective industries.

-The most significant players in the German market are: Volkswagen, E.ON, Daimler, AXA, Allianz, Siemens, BASF, BMW, Audi, Porsche, Adidas, Metro, Munich Re, Bosch, Deutsche Telekom, Deutsche Post, Deutsche Bank, ThyssenKrupp, RWE, Landesbank Baden-Wurttemberg, Deutsche Bahn, Bayer, Continental, Lufthansa, Franz Haniel & Cie, Heraeus, DZ Bank, Edeka, Phoenix Pharmahandel, Commerzbank, EnBW, Marquard & Bahls, Fresenius, KfW, and Bertelsmann.
+The most significant players in the German market are Volkswagen, E.ON, Daimler, AXA, Allianz, Siemens, BASF, BMW, Audi, Porsche, Adidas, Metro, Munich Re, Bosch, Deutsche Telekom, Deutsche Post, Deutsche Bank, ThyssenKrupp, RWE, Landesbank Baden-Wurttemberg, Deutsche Bahn, Bayer, Continental, Lufthansa, Franz Haniel & Cie, Heraeus, DZ Bank, Edeka, Phoenix Pharmahandel, Commerzbank, EnBW, Marquard & Bahls, Fresenius, KfW, and Bertelsmann.